 Given that you now know the difference between an immersion blender and a hand mixer, you can comfortably choose what you want.
 Do you need both?
 The answer is yes.
 This is because you may be required to carry out some kitchen tasks that require an immersion blender and others that require a hand mixer.
-For example, if you want to make a dough, a hand mixer is the perfect device.
+For example, if you want to make dough, a hand mixer is the perfect device.

-On the other hand, an immersion blender is perfect in making smoothies, soups, and baby food.
+On the other hand, an immersion blender is perfect for making smoothies, soups, and baby food.
 An immersion blender cannot make dough or make cake batters.
 It is, therefore, good to have both items.

-Both immersion blender and a hand mixer are great devices that you should have in your kitchen.
+Both an immersion blender and a hand mixer are great devices that you should have in your kitchen.
 Make sure you choose the best quality of these devices for better results.
 In case you are a soup and puree lover, an immersion blender is the best for you.
 If you need both, get them, now that you know the details concerning immersion blender Vs hand mixer.